jeongyoonlee2015/2020-TIL/goodi.md

 1)	Set the Android and Flutter development environment.
 2)	Download our project in your 'Android Studio Project' directory.
 3)	Install the 'Nox' emulator and run nox_adb.bat file that we made to connect between Android Studio and Nox.
-4)	Click the run button then run 'Goodi'.
+4)	Click the run button then run 'Goodie'.